rudymatela/udge/README.md

 * Python
 * nginx
 * fcgiwrap
-* fakechroot
+* cronie
+* cracklib       --- for checking password strength
-* util-linux --- for sandboxing with `unshare`
+* diffutils      --- for `diff` and whatnot
 * discount       --- for `markdown`
+* fakechroot     --- for sandboxing
 * procmail       --- for `lockfile`

+You probably already have the following installed, but it does not hurt to double-check:

+* GNU coreutils  --- for `timeout` & others
-* cronie
+* grep
+* psmisc         --- for `killall` and whatnot
+* time           --- for measuring runtime with `/usr/bin/time`
+* util-linux     --- for sandboxing with `unshare`, `kill`, etc.

+These are the optional dependencies:

+* clitest    --- for testing Udge itself
-* cracklib   --- for checking password strength
+* tidy       --- for testing Udge itself
 * GCC's GCC  --- for C submission support
 * GHC        --- for Haskell submission support
+* Java       --- for Java submission support
+* Lua        --- for Lua submission support
-* clitest    --- for testing Udge itself
+* Mono       --- for C# submission support
-* tidy       --- for testing Udge itself
+* nodejs     --- for JavaScript submission support
-* TODO: complete this list

 [dependencies]: #dependencies